MattRoss34/spring-cloud-config/README.md

 ------ | -------- | -----------
-spring.cloud.config | object | (Required) The config options to use for fetching remote properties from a Spring Cloud Config Server. spring.cloud.config.enabled | boolean | (Required) Enable/disable the usage of remote properties via a Spring Cloud Config Server. spring.cloud.config.fail-fast | boolean | Enable/disable throwing an error when remote config retrieval fails. spring.cloud.config.retry | object | Optional.
-Controls the retry logic for remote configuration retrieval. spring.cloud.config.retry.enabled | boolean | Enable/disable retry.
+spring.cloud.config | object | (Required) The config options to use for fetching remote properties from a Spring Cloud Config Server. spring.cloud.config.enabled | boolean | (Required) Enable/disable the usage of remote properties via a Spring Cloud Config Server. spring.cloud.config.fail-fast | boolean | (Optional, Default: false) Enable/disable throwing an error when remote config retrieval fails. spring.cloud.config.retry | object | (Optional) Controls the retry logic for remote configuration retrieval. spring.cloud.config.retry.enabled | boolean | (Optional, Default: false) Enable/disable retry.
 If enabled, retrieval of remote configuration properties will be retried if it fails.
-See additional properties below. spring.cloud.config.retry.max-attempts | number | Maximum times to retry.
-Default: 6 spring.cloud.config.retry.max-interval | number | Maximum interval in milliseconds to wait between retries.
-Default 1500 spring.cloud.config.retry.initial-interval | number | Initial interval in milliseconds to wait before the first retry.
-Default: 1000 spring.cloud.config.retry.multiplier | number | Factor by which the retry interval will increase between retries.
-Default: 1.1 profiles | string | (Optional) Comma separated string of profiles.
-Indicates which profiles the properties in the current yaml document apply to. spring.cloud.config.name | String | Optional - The application name to be used for reading remote properties.
-Alternatively, if not provided here, this must be specified in your application.yml. spring.cloud.config.endpoint | String | Mandatory if cloud config is enabled.
-The url endpoint of the Spring Cloud Config Server. spring.cloud.config.label | String | The cloud config label to use. spring.cloud.config.rejectUnauthorized | boolean | default = true: if false accepts self-signed certificates spring.cloud.config.auth | Object | optional: Basic Authentication for config server (e.g.: { user: "username", pass: "password"}). endpoint accepts also basic auth (e.g. http://user:pass@localhost:8888). spring.cloud.config.auth.user | string | mandatory username if using auth spring.cloud.config.auth.pass | string | mandatory password if using auth
+See additional properties below. spring.cloud.config.retry.max-attempts | number | (Optional, Default: 6) Maximum times to retry. spring.cloud.config.retry.max-interval | number | (Optional, Default: 1500) Maximum interval in milliseconds to wait between retries. spring.cloud.config.retry.initial-interval | number | (Optional, Default: 1000) Initial interval in milliseconds to wait before the first retry. spring.cloud.config.retry.multiplier | number | (Optional, Default: 1.1) Factor by which the retry interval will increase between retries. profiles | string | (Optional) Comma separated string of profiles.
+Indicates which profiles the properties in the current yaml document apply to. spring.cloud.config.name | String | (Optional) The application name to be used for reading remote properties.
+Alternatively, if not provided here, this must be specified in your application.yml. spring.cloud.config.endpoint | String | (Optional, Default: http://localhost:8888) The url endpoint of the Spring Cloud Config Server. spring.cloud.config.label | String | (Optional, Default: master) The cloud config label to use. spring.cloud.config.rejectUnauthorized | boolean | (Optional, Default: true) if false accepts self-signed certificates spring.cloud.config.auth | Object | (Optional) Basic Authentication for config server (e.g.: { user: "username", pass: "password"}). endpoint accepts also basic auth (e.g. http://user:pass@localhost:8888). spring.cloud.config.auth.user | string | (Required) username if using auth spring.cloud.config.auth.pass | string | (Required) password if using auth

 ### `application.yml` Application Config Properties
 Option | Type | Description
 ------ | -------- | -----------
-spring.cloud.config.name | String | Optional - You can override/specify your application name here, or in bootstrap.yml.
-This is an option so that you can share bootstrap.yml with other applications but still use your own application name. profiles | string | Comma separated string of profiles.
-Indicates which profiles the properties in the current yaml document apply to. any.property.you.need | ? | This is your playground where you define whatever properties your application needs to function.
+spring.cloud.config.name | String | (Optional) You can override/specify your application name here, or in bootstrap.yml.
+This is an option so that you can share bootstrap.yml with other applications but still use your own application name. profiles | string | (Optional) Comma separated string of profiles.
+Indicates which profiles the properties in the current yaml document apply to. any.property.you.need | ? | This is where you define whatever properties your application needs to be awesome!